saimanoj777/Healthcare-appointment/client/DEPLOYMENT.md

-# Healthcare Appointment App - Vercel Deployment Guide
+# Healthcare Appointment App - Frontend Only - Vercel Deployment Guide

+## Overview

+This is now a **frontend-only** application that uses static data and localStorage for demonstration purposes.
+No backend server is required.

 ## Prerequisites